kirill3466/crypto_tracker/README.md

 ## Start
-add .env file with keys for settings run docker compose up 😀
+add .env file with keys for settings and run docker compose up 😀